 : Lawrence, a college town, is full-up with entertainment.
 You'll find live bands aplenty (see this page for info

 ), and much more.
 If people are interested, I'm happy to host movie nights.
-I own dozens of SF films and will bring them (and a Blu-Ray/DVD player) to the dorm.
+I'll bring dozens of SF films (and a Blu-Ray/DVD player) to the dorm.
 Bring your own offbeat favorite movies if you want (a couple of years ago, Jean provided the complete, original Flash Gordon!).
 We also have a multiplex theater in town, plus an art-house theater (theater listings here

 ).
 It's a college town, so you'll find many bars of all types if that's your thing, plus multiple restaurants of every type, several bookstores (new and used), museums, bicycle paths, lakes, rivers....
 Check out Lawrence.com

 for listings of these attractions.Printing

 : Is anyone bringing a printer?
 Would you mind sharing it with the others while you're here if, say, they provide a toner or ink cartridge?
 We have a good Office Depot that should carry what you need.
 I have a couple of old printers that were donated a few years ago, but I can't guarantee operation.
 There is a FedEx Kinko's downtown, too.Clothing

 : Dress is whatever you find comfy!
 Be aware that outside temps will likely be in the 80s and 90s most of the time, but might dip into the 60s at night or during thunderstorms.
 Sometimes, our dorm A/C has gone crazy and we've been cold, so if you get cold easily, bring a sweatshirt and long pants, just in case.
 Other times, the space doesn't get enough cooling.
 Plan for what makes you most comfortable!
 If you're going to the Campbell Conference

 Awards ceremony, many of the attendees use it as an opportunity to dress up.
 But it's your choice!
 There also a full-featured laundry room on-site (looks like it might use a card system this year; check your Google Group for updates).Speculative Fiction Writing Workshop Readings